 Examples of Ultem® PEI Applications

 Submarines: Ultem® 2300 flanged hex nuts are used to hold the sound tiles of submarines to the hull of the vessel.
-Ultem® is microwave clear therefore sonar does not detect the hex nuts.
-It is also fire retardant and in the case of fire the parts have extremely low smoke emissions, thus not endangering the lives of the crew.
+Ultem® is microwave clear therefore, sonar does not detect the hex nuts.
+It is also fire retardant and in the case of fire the parts have extremely low smoke emissions.
+Therefore, the lives of the crew are not endangared.

 Cell Tower Antennas: Ultem® 2300 set screws have been used extensively in antennas in cell phone towers in Europe.
 Their strength and the fact that they are microwave clear make Ultem® well suited to this application.